grafbase/grafbase/cli/npm/cli/README.md

   [PROJECT_BRANCH]  The reference to a project: either `{account_slug}/{project_slug}`, `{project_slug}` for the personal account, or a URL to a deployed gateway.
 Defaults to the linked project if there's one

 Options:
-  -l, --limit <LIMIT>  How many last entries to retrive [default: 100]
+  -l, --limit <LIMIT>  How many last entries to retrieve [default: 100]
       --no-follow      Whether to disable polling for new log entries
 ```